No words wasted.

 This is the principle of how your content starts and ends, and is the main indicator for your potential content marketing success.

-However, many people at times find it hard to write engaging content and capture the audience’s interest in a meaningful way.
-In order to do this, a content marketing strategy that is targeted on who your customer is and the questions they need to be answered.
+However, many people find it hard to write engaging content that captures their audience’s interest in a meaningful way.
+You need a content marketing strategy that is targeted on who your customer is and the questions they need to be answered.
 Focusing on this is the first step in your long-term marketing goals.

 Your customers might not care about your content.